bvladoiu/SpockIde/tasks.md

 # Tasks

+## Fixed SQLDelight Redeclaration Issues - 05/01/2024
+Fixed build errors caused by class redeclaration issues with SQLDelight-generated code.
+Renamed the manually created Unicorns class to UnicornsDao to avoid conflict with the SQLDelight-generated Unicorns class.
+Updated UnicornsApi to use the renamed UnicornsDao class and removed duplicate classes from the acme package.

+## Fixed Database Location and Build Tasks - 05/01/2024
+Modified DatabaseFactory to use static/app.db for the ACME tenant instead of static/db/app.db.
+Created a buildWebServer task that ensures the database exists without wiping data if it already exists.
+Updated runWebserver task to depend on buildWebServer instead of copyJsStaticDev to ensure proper database setup before running the server.

+## Fixed JS Build and Database Tasks - 05/01/2024
+Fixed the copyJsStaticDev task to handle the missing webapp project by removing all references to it and updating the task to only use the web project.
+Also fixed buildDir deprecation warnings by using the new layout.buildDirectory API.
+Successfully tested the database initialization tasks to ensure they create all required database files in the static directory.

 ## Removed acme references - 07/15/2024
 Refactored out acme directory from everywhere to support a single tenant approach.
 Moved UnicornsApi from spock.lair.api.acme to spock.lair.api, renamed table from acme_unicorns to unicorns, updated JSON paths from static/acme/content to static/content, and removed acme-specific code from database-related files.